SolarKnightsRacing/SKR-Core/Vehicles/SKR26/ADL/0004-Name-This-Vehicle-Solaris.md

 Rejected: Suffix YY based how the majority of teams name their vehicles
 ### Confirmation

-Implementation: All official naming of this vehicle thus far and from now on will go by Solaris
+Implementation: All official naming of this vehicle thus far and from now on will go by Solaris.